EOSC-PLATFORM/resource-profile/docs/elementsService.rst

      - A high-level description in fairly non-technical terms of a) what the Resource does, functionality it provides and Resources it enables to access, b) the benefit to a user/customer delivered by a Resource; benefits are usually related to alleviating pains (e.g., eliminate undesired outcomes, obstacles or risks) or producing gains (e.g. increased performance, social gains, positive emotions or cost saving), c) list of customers, communities, users, etc. using the Resource.
      - Y
    * - fundingBody
-     - Name of the funding body that supported the development and/or operation of the Resource.
+     - Name of the funding body that supported the development and/or operation of the Resource. :doc:`Vocabulary <_vocabularies/FUNDING_BODY>`.
      - N
    * - fundingPrograms
-     - Name of the funding program that supported the development and/or operation of the Resource.
+     - Name of the funding program that supported the development and/or operation of the Resource. :doc:`Vocabulary <_vocabularies/FUNDING_PROGRAM>`.
      - N
    * - geographicalAvailabilities
      - Locations where the Resource is offered.